bkimmig/developer_test/README.md

     - Create a flask form to handle the data.
     - The form should clean and validate that it.

-3. Request data from the Spotify API
+3. In the view request data from the Spotify API.

 4. Display the artist data obtained from Spotify in an HTML table.
 Use the Flask templates to render the data in the HTML table.